frictionlessdata/website/site/tooling/python/extracting-data/README.md

 ## Header Object

-After opening a table or calling `resource.read_header` you get an access to a `header` object.
+After opening a table or calling `resource.read_header` you get access to a `header` object.
 It's a list but providing some additional functionality.
 Let's take a look: